Booting it up

 After the INSTALL is complete it is time to CONFIGURE.

 - Set a root user PASSWD.
 If left blank 'root' will be the password.
 A special distro user account is added from the postinstall scripts where passwd is also distro (be sure to change this later).
 All other accounts you can add after your first boot up.
+The sbuser command is a quick and convenient tool to add new users.

 - Select GRUB if you are installing that.
 If you are not installing Grub the D_1_grub_menu_entry.sh postinstall script will create a /boot/grub-menu-entry file that you can just append to your existing grub.cfg.
 You can remove this script from running if you want to as installing Grub will set everything up for you anyway.
 I keep it around just for grins.